meteor/galaxy-docs/source/apm-data.md

 Open Meteor APM and filter your hosts (containers) with the desired container ID:
 ![Alt text](image-4.png)

-Once you have identified the stopped or crashed container in Galaxy, you can use Meteor APM to view the container logs and troubleshoot the issue.
+After identifying the stopped or crashed container in Galaxy, you can utilize Meteor APM to examine the container logs and resolve the problem.
+However, please note that Meteor APM is only available on Professional plans.
+If you are currently on a free or Essentials plan, you will need to upgrade to a Professional plan in order to access this feature.